-“London North is one of our busiest data centres due to the scale and location of the facility,” says Colt Data Centre Services CEO Detlef Spang.
+“London North is one of our busiest data centers due to the scale and location of the facility,” says Colt Data Center Services CEO Detlef Spang.

-“With demand for cloud services growing exponentially, we are investing heavily in this facility to expand our data centre facilities to serve our customers better.”
+“With demand for cloud services growing exponentially, we are investing heavily in this facility to expand our data center facilities to serve our customers better.”

 The first two halls are expected to be complete in the first quarter next year with the rest due to be operational in the second quarter.
 When it's all wrapped up, the project will bring the total IT power supply to more than 40MW.

 According to Colt DCS (and highlighting Spang's claims), the first four halls have already been claimed by an existing client.

 The total power provision of the site itself will surge from 38MW to 68MW – enough power, Colt DCS claims, to supply approximately 250,000 homes in the UK.
 The facility is certificated ISAE 3402, ISO 14001, ISO 20071 standards.